-How can we help guarantee better weekends?
-Every weekend.
+So, how can we help guarantee better weekends?
+Every weekend – or at least most.
 I have learned the more intentional Cheryl and I are about planning for it, the better weekends we had as a family when our boys are home and now as empty-nesters.

-Plan on Monday – Set your week up for success.
+Set your week up for success.
 Plan what you can realistically do in a week and end the week with a sense of accomplishment.
+I use checklists every day and every week.
+I try to end my Friday being as “done” as possible.

-Be honest with your schedule – Don’t feel bad about declining activities on the weekend.
-If you want to go then go, but if you’d rather relax then do that.
-No guilt.
+Don’t feel bad about declining activities on the weekend.
+If you want to go somewhere then go, but if you’d rather relax – don’t feel guilty saying so.
+The quality of and your ability to say no always determines the quality of your life and ultimately your leadership.
 Say yes sparingly when accepting weekend appointments.
-They sometimes sound good on Monday but are less exciting on Saturday morning.
+Invitations sometimes sound good on Monday, but are less exciting on Saturday morning.

-Attend church – That’s an appointment you should keep.
-I know it seems self-serving to suggest it, and I’m not being legalistic.
-That’s not my nature or theology.
-I’ve just hardly ever heard someone say they wish they’d skipped church.
+This is an appointment I think you should keep.
+Obviously this one doesn’t apply to my pastor friends (except when you’re on vacation and then I do think it applies – I wrote about that in another post), and I know it seems self-serving to suggest it.
+You should know I’m certainly not being legalistic.
+This is not my nature or theology.
+It’s just that I’ve hardly ever heard someone say they wish they’d skipped church.
 But I’ve heard many who believe it gave them a better weekend.
-God always seems to bless the time I give Him.
+We tend to think the opposite, especially on a busy weekend, but God always seems to bless the time we give Him.

-Plan ahead for a true Sabbath – Even though it makes for slightly longer weekdays, try to accomplish many of the “chores” you have to do before the weekend.
+Even though it makes for slightly longer weekdays, try to accomplish many of the “chores” you have to do before the weekend.
 Try to have some unplanned time simply to do what you enjoy.
+Sometimes I have no choice.
+Some projects require my Saturday, but if possible, I’m going to worker longer weekdays to enjoy a lighter Saturday.

-Pastors, this list includes you too.
+Pastors, this list includes you, too.
 I originally wrote it for you and decided to expand it to a more general audience.
-Your weekend may look different, but you need to protect it.
+Your weekend may look different, as it may for other leaders, but you need to protect it.
 I wrote THIS POST on how I protect my Sabbath.

 What tips do you have for a better weekend?